Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Introduction

 \item[II.] \textbf{A stabilizer formalism for finite Abelian groups}.
 Generalizing the well-known stabilizer formalism for qubits, we develop a stabilizer formalism for arbitrary Abelian groups.
 This framework is a key ingredient to efficiently track the evolution of quantum states under normalizer circuits.
-In particular, our results are: \begin{itemize} \item We provide an analytic formula, as well as an efficient algorithm, to compute the dimension of any stabilizer code over an Abelian group (Theorem \ref{thm structure test}). \item We provide an analytic formula, as well as an efficient algorithm, to compute the update of any stabilizer group under Pauli measurements over arbitrary Abelian groups (Theorem \ref{thm_Measurement_Update_rules}). \end{itemize} \item[III.] \textbf{A normal form for stabilizer states} (Theorem \ref{thm Normal form of an stabilizer state}).
-We give an analytical formula to characterize the amplitudes of stabilizer states over Abelian groups and show how to compute these amplitudes efficiently.
+In particular, our results are: \begin{itemize} \item We provide an analytic formula, as well as an efficient algorithm, to compute the dimension of any stabilizer code over a finite Abelian group (Theorem \ref{thm structure test}). \item We provide an analytic formula, as well as an efficient algorithm, to compute the update of any stabilizer group under Pauli measurements over arbitrary finite Abelian groups (Theorem \ref{thm_Measurement_Update_rules}). \end{itemize} \item[III.] \textbf{A normal form for stabilizer states} (Theorem \ref{thm Normal form of an stabilizer state}).
+We give an analytic formula to characterize the amplitudes of stabilizer states over Abelian groups and show how to compute these amplitudes efficiently.
 It follows that all stabilizer states over Abelian groups belong to the class of Computationally Tractable (CT) states, introduced in \cite{nest_weak_simulations}.
-The interest of this property is that all CT states can be simulated classically in various contexts well beyond the setting of the present work---cf. \cite{nest_weak_simulations} for a discussion. \end{itemize} An important technical difference (and difficulty) compared to the original Gottesman-Knill theorem is that in the context of arbitrary finite Abelian groups (such as $G=\mathbb{Z}_{2^n}$) arithmetic is generally over large integers.
+The interest in this property is that all CT states can be simulated classically in various contexts well beyond the setting of the present work---cf. \cite{nest_weak_simulations} for a discussion. \end{itemize} In all the results above the term \textit{efficient} is used as synonym of ``in polynomial time in $\log{|G|}$'' (where $|G|$ denotes the cardinality of the group $G$).
+All algorithms presented show good performance regarding computational errors: the sampling algorithm given in theorem \ref{thm_main} is \textit{exact} (i.e.\ it samples the output probability of the adaptive normalizer circuit \emph{exactly} in polynomial time\footnote{In our model, for simplicity we assume availability of a subroutine which allows to generate, with zero error, a uniformly random integer in the interval $[0, N]$ in polylog$(N)$ time, for any integer $N$.
+Under this assumption, our classical sampling algorithm for simulating normalizer circuits also has perfect accuracy i.e. no additional errors are introduced.}), whereas the algorithms in theorem \ref{thm Normal form of an stabilizer state} yield \textit{exponentially} accurate estimates of state amplitudes and normalization constants.

+An important technical difference (and difficulty) compared to the original Gottesman-Knill theorem is that in the context of arbitrary finite Abelian groups (such as $G=\mathbb{Z}_{2^n}$) arithmetic is generally over large integers.
 This is in contrast to $\mathbb{Z}_2^n$ where arithmetic is simply over $\mathbb{Z}_2$ i.e.\ modulo 2.
 The difference is in fact twofold:\\